This page tells you about the chemotherapy drug docetaxel and its possible side effects. There are sections about

 Docetaxel may have a harmful effect on a baby developing in the womb.
 You should not become pregnant or father a child whilst taking this drug.
 Discuss contraception with your doctor before you start your treatment if there is any possibility that you or your partner could become pregnant.
 Men need to continue using contraception for 6 months after treatment ends.

-Breastfeeding is not advisable during docetaxel treatment because the drug may come through in the breast milk.
+Do not breastfeed during docetaxel treatment because the drug may come through in the breast milk.

 You should not have immunisations with live vaccines while you are having chemotherapy or for at least 6 months afterwards.
 In the UK, these include rubella, mumps, measles (usually given together as MMR), BCG, yellow fever and Zostavax (shingles vaccine).